acopar/crow/docs/source/tutorial.rst

 The following options can be set:

 * -b: block configuration, for example 2x2.
 * -e: calculate and print error function in each iteration.
-This can slow down factorization considerably.
 * -g: use this argument to run on GPUs.
 By default, only CPU cores will be used.
 * -i: maximum number of iterations, default is 100.
 * -k1: left factorization rank.
 Defines number of latent vectors of matrix U.
 * -k2: right factorization rank.
 Defines number of latent vectors of matrix V. By default, value of k1 is used.
 * -o: impose orthogonality in factors U and V. By default non-orthogonal NMTF will be used.
 * -p: parallelization degree, by default number of blocks equals to parallelization degree, but you can use parallelization degree smaller than the number of blocks.
+Useful to reduce memory requirements in GPU applications.
 * -s: use sparse data structures.
 Do not use this if the matrix density is larger than 10%.
 * -t: additional stopping criteria.
-By default, factorization will run for number of iterations specified by -i.
+By default, factorization will run for the number of iterations specified by -i.
+Available arguments are e4, e5, e6, e7.
+For example, when passing e6 parameter, the factorization stops after error function in two consecutive iterations changes for less than 10^-6.

 Arguments: